Mets say MRI of Jed Lowrie’s sore left knee is negative

 “Brodie has said if you have five infielders and four infield positions, that comes out to about 130 games apiece,” Callaway said.

-Ahead of Saturday’s spring training opener against Atlanta, the Mets held a simulated game featured players batting off a pitching machine set at 50 feet and throwing 90 mph.
+Ahead of Saturday’s spring training opener against Atlanta, the Mets held a simulated game that featured players hitting off a pitching machine set at 50 feet and throwing 90 mph.

 Jeff McNeil hit one of only two homers in the brief contest, a drive that landed at the top of the berm in right field.
 Non-roster outfielder Rymer Liriano had the other in the game’s second at-bat.